-Discover BLM Map Overlays with This Member Perk
+Discover BLM Map Overlays with This Roadpass Pro Member Benefit

-Signing on as a Campendium Member not only helps us maintain and improve Campendium, but it also unlocks a bunch of sweet perks!
-The Bureau of Land Management map overlay is just one of the features available to Members that will help you find that perfect campsite for your next trip.
+Signing on as a Roadpass Pro Member not only helps us maintain and improve Campendium, but it also unlocks a bunch of sweet perks!
+The Bureau of Land Management map overlay is just one of the features available to Roadpass Pro Members that will help you find that perfect campsite for your next trip.

 In this article, we invite you to learn more, including why many campers love BLM land, how to use the map overlay and a few of the Campendium community’s favorite BLM camp areas.